Copyright © 2001-24 Prem Kamble

 Fig. 4: The Rule and the Conscious/Sub-conscious Mind

 So, what does the subconscious mind do?
-The subconscious mind only looks at the title of the rule (IF...THEN...) and instantly acts accordingly, without considering the second part of the rule, the "Because" or detailed justification for the action.
+The subconscious mind only looks at the title of the rule (IF...THEN...) and instantly acts accordingly, without considering the second part of the rule, that is, the "Because" or detailed justification for the action.
 In fact, the subconscious mind may not even have access to the detailed explanation or justification of the rule.
 Similarly, in businesses, policy documents only contain rules, without providing the reasoning behind them.
 Junior officers follow the rules without being given details about the reasoning behind them.
 The subconscious mind simply executes the rules, doing a super quick and efficient job, while the conscious mind remains undisturbed.

 The Problem with the Subconscious Rule Book